alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/eda/index.md

 2. We have detected which factors may be more likely to impact the rating:
    - There is some definite correlation between price and rating
    - Certain roasters have much higher and lower average ratings for their coffees, suggesting that this does impact the rating
-   - The roast style, origin and flavour profile all appear to have some impact on the rating, but it does not appear to be as strong as for the price and roaster
+   - The roast style, origin and flavour profile all appear to have some impact on the rating, but it does not appear that the relationship is as strong as the roaster

-In the [next post]({{< ref "../model" >}}), we will use the insight gained from this analysis to engineer features, and move onto training a predictive model.
+In the [next post]({{< ref "../model" >}}), we will use the insight gained from this analysis to engineer features, and then training a predictive model.

 ```